AnthonyAnicotte/game_of_life/README.md

 Update Log:

+April 4th, 2019:
+- Added usages and print_commands for user comfort

 April 3rd, 2019:
 - Added a new feature/program: You now have the creator mode to create your own maps !